Six-String Samurai: Cast

 The Igor & The Red Elvises appear as themselves.
 Director Lance Mungia plays one of the Archers.

 Production

+Lance Mungia said he went for a more fantastical approach with Six-String Samurai because he wanted to do something ambitious and Hitchcockian to avoid being lumped in with other low budget B movies.
+One evening when Mungia and Jeffrey Falcon were at a restaurant, Falcon asked Mungia how he saw through his thick glasses and tried them on with Mungia observing that Falcon bore a resemblance to Buddy Holly while wearing them.
+This led to the two collectively deciding to make the film a rock 'n' roll, samurai martial arts movie where the hero, villain, and supporting cast would be influenced by the rock 'n' roll genre.

 Opening sequence distortion

 The opening sequence has an intentionally distorted visual effect.
 The de-anamorphic visuals are a subtle "tribute" to the Chinese martial arts films (notably the films by Shaw Brothers) that often had their wide-screen opening sequences compressed to the 1.33:1 format of TV screens for VHS release.

 Thematic elements

 Throughout the film there are homages to many major musical movements in the United States.
 Buddy, the main character, is a symbol of the birth of rock 'n' roll.
 He shares the same clothing style of Buddy Holly, especially his horn-rimmed glasses.

 Death, a character resembling Slash from Guns N' Roses, kills a character representing Jerry Lee Lewis during the film.
 Death also dispatches a mariachi band and another musician dressed country western style.
 His minions also torment a traveler dressed in hip hop fashion.
 Buddy also has a duel with a musician (wielding a ukulele) resembling Ritchie Valens, who died in the same 1959 plane crash as the original Buddy Holly.
 Death also kills rock music, through the death of Buddy.
 However, the last scene shows the child donning Buddy's clothing, suggesting that though rock 'n' roll is dead, there is still hope for the future.

 The film also has references to the Wizard of Oz, loosely imitating the 1939 movie.
 A little person instructs Buddy to "follow the yellow brick road".
 Lost Vegas, seen from the distance, looks like the Emerald City.
 Death is obsessed with a specific object, Buddy's guitar pick, much like the Wicked Witch trying to get Dorothy's red slippers.
 Finally, Death is killed when sprayed with water, as was the Wicked Witch.
 When Buddy dies, his body disappears, leaving only his clothes for the kid to take, again like the Wicked Witch.